Black Peril: South Rhodesia (Zimbabwe)

-In Zimbabwe a large number of black men were channeled into domestic service, as well as the mining and farming labors.
+In Zimbabwe many black men were channeled into domestic service, as well as the mining and farming labors.
 In fact, throughout the first half century of colonialism domestic service ranked third as a source of African employment, therefore that meant that white women spent most of their days alone with black male servants.
 It would be in this situation that the complex paranoia called the 'black peril' would be manufactured.